jhanarato/bitnami_nginx_issue/README.md

 nginx  | drwxr-xr-x 2 root root 4096 Nov  5 05:05 .
 ```

-So the `/certs` directory is writable in the first instance and not the second.
+So the `/certs` directory is writable by the user and group owner in the first instance and owner only in the second.

 The nginx service runs as uid 1001.
 The backend service runs as uid 0, root.